 Candidates must also have met the requirements of the Texas Success Initiative (TSI).
 The TSI skill requirements are normally met at the time of admission to the university or through required coursework.
 For more information about the TSI, visit the Angelo State University TSI website.

 All applicants must possess sound physical health, sound mental health and acceptable moral character.
 The admission committee may require the candidate to undergo physical and/or psychiatric evaluation.

 For candidates to be eligible to take the Texas Examination of Educator Standards (TExES), they must have completed the approved certification program requirements for each examination.
 Candidates should consult with the appropriate ASU department or college concerning certification program requirements.

-- An application for student teaching
+- An application for clinical teaching

 - A detailed degree evaluation

 - A copy of a post-baccalaureate certification plan (if the candidate already has a degree)